Convergence and Stability of Discrete Exterior Calculus for the Hodge Laplace Problem in Two Dimensions: Background and setup

 \subsection{Previous work}

-As mentioned earlier the only convergence and stability result known for the DEC setup, whether implied by mass lumping or other FE results, or proved directly for DEC, is for the $k=0$ case, with the only direct DEC result being for the essential Dirichlet boundary condition for $k=0$ in general dimension in~\cite{ScTs2020}.
+As mentioned earlier the only convergence and stability result known for the DEC setup before this work and~\cite{GuPo2025}, whether implied by mass lumping or other FE results, or proved directly for DEC, was for the $k=0$ case, with the only direct DEC result being for the essential Dirichlet boundary condition for $k=0$ in general dimension in~\cite{ScTs2020}.
 They prove this using a Poincar\'e inequality for DEC which follows from their Theorem 4.1 on norm equivalence.
 The next remark is about the gap in that theorem. \begin{remark} In~\cite{ScTs2020} it is claimed the DEC and FEEC norms are equivalent for a shape regular family of acute triangulations~\cite[Theorem 4.1]{ScTs2020}.
 For a counterexample consider a shape regular family of meshes in which there is a pair of triangles with a shared edge $e$ such that the sum of opposite angles approaches $\pi$.
 Now consider a 1-cochain $\alpha$ taking the value 1 on $e$ and 0 on others.
 Then $\norm{\alpha}_D$ approaches 0 whereas $\norm{\alpha}_F$ remains bounded above 0. \end{remark}

-Mass-lumping has been used to relate finite element methods to other numerical methods, in particular Finite Difference Time Domain methods (such as the Yee scheme) \cite{Jol03} and Finite Volume methods \cite{BarMaiOud96}.
-In \cite{ChHa2011} it was used to construct gauge invariant methods for the Schr\"odinger equation that can be compared with a standard FE method.
+Mass-lumping has been used to relate finite element methods to other numerical methods, in particular Finite Difference Time Domain methods (such as the Yee scheme)~\citep{Jol03} and Finite Volume methods~\citep{BarMaiOud96} In~\cite{ChHa2011} it was used to construct gauge invariant methods for the Schr\"odinger equation that can be compared with a standard FE method.
 Here we establish similar results in two dimensions, relating DEC and FEEC.
-Although the mass lumping on Whitney 1-forms coincides exactly with the DEC mass matrix, the mass lumping of 0-forms used in \cite{ChHa2011} is different from the DEC Hodge star 0 matrix.
+Although the mass lumping on Whitney 1-forms coincides exactly with the DEC mass matrix, the mass lumping of 0-forms used in~\cite{ChHa2011} is different from the DEC Hodge star 0 matrix.